rohitpugazh/TARS/README.md

      - Place your reference audio file (e.g., reference.wav) in the project root
      - This should be a clear, high-quality recording of the voice you want to clone

+## Model Details

+### Text-to-Speech Model
+The TTS model has been fine-tuned to match TARS's voice from the Interstellar movie:

+1. **Base Model**: XTTS2 (Coqui TTS)
+2. **Training Data**:
+   - High-quality audio clips from Interstellar movie
+   - Cleaned and processed for optimal voice cloning
+   - Located in `models/TTS/wavs/`
+3. **Fine-tuning Process**:
+   - Audio clips segmented into 6-30 second chunks
+   - Background noise and music removed
+   - Normalized for consistent volume levels
+   - Fine-tuned using Coqui TTS training pipeline
+4. **Voice Characteristics**:
+   - Deep, authoritative tone
+   - Clear pronunciation
+   - Natural pacing and inflection
+   - Emotional range for sarcasm and humor

+### Language Model
+The Mistral-7B model is used with specific configurations:
+- Context window: 8192 tokens
+- Batch size: 512 tokens
+- GPU acceleration enabled
+- Custom system prompt for TARS personality
+- Temperature: 0.7 for balanced creativity

 ## Usage
 1. Run the main script:
 ```bash